lvcreate -n home -L 20g /dev/rootvg # wipefs -a /dev/rootvg/home

 You can make the entire physical volume encrypted, and then initrams will take care of access to encrypted PV.
 LVM and rest OS will not feel that encryption exists at all.
+You can read about that here.
 This may even be the preferred method for most systems, but not for my workstation.
 Every time I create, start and destroy the number of virtual machines.
 Total encryption will compromise performance on my old magnetic disk.
 Moreover, there is no valuable information for encryption.

 That's why I decided to only encrypt my /home.
 I do not want anyone to benefit from my (if) a stolen workstation.